sls1005/CountingRodKeyboard/README.md

 # Counting Rod Keyboard

 Counting Rod Keyboard is a numeric input method for Android.
-Despite using [Southern Song rod numerals](https://en.m.wikipedia.org/wiki/Counting_rods) for typeface, it doesn't actually input these numerals.
+Despite using [Southern Song rod numerals](https://en.m.wikipedia.org/wiki/Counting_rods) for its keys, it doesn't actually input these numerals.
 It instead can only be used to input ASCII digits.
 This is especially useful when entering passwords.

-This keyboard makes it harder (for someone else) to figure out what you're entering (given that the entered characters are hidden) by using as the typeface the rod numerals, which, unlike Roman numerals, are almost no longer used these days.
+This keyboard makes it harder (for someone else) to figure out what you're entering (given that the entered characters are hidden) by using the rod numerals, which, unlike Roman numerals, are almost no longer used these days.

 ## Screenshot